johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 My most important piece of advice is don't be over confident and assume you know where you are.
 When in doubt, check.
-You're on foot so if you start going in an incorrect direction it can take you a long time to fix your mistake.
+You're on foot so if you continue in an incorrect direction it can take you a long time to fix your mistake.
 Better to notice quickly that you are off your intended route and do something about it sooner rather than later.
 So how do you know where